 in residence at UTC

 The Music Department of the University of Tennessee at Chattanooga is pleased to present the Marian Anderson String Quartet to the Chattanooga community, February 20 – 22, 2014.
 This group has won major classical music competitions and performed at the White House during a Presidential Inauguration.
 These four gifted and accomplished women are passionate about their musical art.
-They will perform a concert for the public, work with local music students (high school and college levels), conduct a workshop for young composers from around the Southeast, and participate in a public panel discussion.
+They will perform a concert for the public, work with local music students, and conduct a workshop for young composers from around the Southeast.

 About the Quartet

 The Marian Anderson String Quartet (MASQ) won the International Cleveland Quartet Competition in 1991, becoming the first African American ensemble in history to win a classical music competition.
 In 1993, this group performed at the Kennedy Center in Washington D.C. as part of the 52nd presidential inaugural celebration.
 In 2008, they received the Guarneri Award from Chamber Music America, a highly esteemed professional organization for musicians.

 The members, all of whom were trained at top conservatories and universities such as Julliard School of Music, the Manhattan School of Music, and Shepherd School of Music, have a strong commitment to music education, and have established a community music school in their home base of Bryan, Texas, as well as string quartet music camps in the Southwest and the Virgin Islands.

 MASQ Residency Overview

 The schedule of events for the MASQ Residency includes:

 - Performance and master-class at the Center for Creative Arts High School auditorium, Thursday February 20, 1:00 – 2:30 p.m.

 - Informal Reception, Feb.
 20, 3:00 p.m., UTC Multicultural Center.
 The public is welcome.